flowchain/devify-server/README.md

 [![Build Status](https://travis-ci.org/DevifyPlatform/devify-server.svg?branch=master)](https://travis-ci.org/DevifyPlatform/devify-server)

 devify-server is a light weight and very simple IoT server for communication with hardware devices.
-It aims to provide an open source solution as easy as possible for IoT device communication over the web.
+It aims to provide a as easy as possible boilerplate for communicating with IoT devices over the web.

 devify-server is also a boilerplate for getting started with IoT cloud servers.
 It gets you up to speed using IoT and web technologies.